 Immunization series can begin in the NICU prior to discharge or you can have them given at the doctors' office.
 Baby's who are 2 months old or older should receive immunizations in the NICU once they are stable.

 - Car seats:

 We encourage you to bring your baby's infant car seat at or around the time your baby has graduated to an open crib.
 You are encouraged to review the car seat safety video available through hospital TV network called Video on Demand.
 Please ask your baby's nurse for instructions on viewing the videos.
 Infant car seats are designed for babies who weigh less than 20 pounds.
 We strongly discourage the use of toddler car seats.
-Infant car seats are available for purchase in the hospital gift shop.
-Please read both the car seat instruction manual and your vehicle instructions for correct installation of the car seat.
+Please read both the car seat instruction manual and your vehicle instructions for correct installation of a car seat.

 This is an elective surgical procedure and you will need to inform your nurse if you choose to have your son circumcised.
 The procedure is done by a doctor close to the time of discharge.